 But barbecue is far from everything here.
 Kansas City’s booming foodie culture is a full-on phenomenon, with appetites reaping the rewards.
 Get a taste of the city’s iconic meals, such as the Kansas City strip steak, or try out farm-to-table deliciousness at The Farmhouse.
 Make Gram & Dun and its inventive menu of new American flavors a must-try.

-High-caliber cuisine takes center stage at The Rieger with Chef Howard Hanna at the helm, while James Beard Award winners each run the show at Extra Virgin and Farina (Michael Smith); and Bluestem and Rye (Colby Garrelts).
-Venture into Westport for a one-of-a-kind take on Mexican (and amazing brunch) at Port Fonda.
+High-caliber cuisine takes center stage at Corvino Supper Club & Tasting Room with Chef Michael Smith at the helm, while James Beard Award winners each run the show at Extra Virgin and Farina (Michael Smith) and Rye (Colby Garrelts).

 Lunch and dinner aside, no Kansas City trip is complete without brunch.
 Try out a mid-morning meal at La Bodega, known for its authentic Spanish tapas menu.
 Bristol Seafood Grill boasts one of the best brunches in town.
 The best part?
 It’s buffet-style.
 Or make it a boozy brunch by going to Summit Grill & Bar in either Waldo or Lee’s Summit.